11 Best Feature Request Tracking Tools for Product Teams (Ranked)

 Cons

-- Pendo's onboarding is lengthy and complex and only provides a few customization options without writing code or getting a developer involved.
+• Pendo's onboarding is lengthy and complex and only provides a few customization options without writing code or involving a developer.

-- Pendo is an analytics tool first, a feedback tool later, and it shows.
+• Pendo is an analytics tool first, a feedback tool later, and it shows.
 There is a huge learning curve with Pendo Feedback.
-It can take days, if not months, to learn all the ins and outs of the software to set it up correctly.

 Hotjar is a game-changing analytics tool for page view and user session recordings.
 It offers analysis and feedback, including Heatmaps, Conversion Funnels, Form Analytics, and Visitor Recording.
 With these analysis tools, companies can monitor and measure user behavior.